department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/connected-apps/use-cases/view-and-disconnect-apps.md

-# Connected apps: User views, connects, and disconnects apps
+# Connected apps: User views and disconnects apps
 **Last updated:** September 30, 2022

-- Once users have verfied their identity, users can view, connect, and disconnect apps.
+- Once users have verfied their identity, users can view and disconnect apps.

 ## UX
 ### View apps